My rejected manuscript

 3. "The paper seeks to explain funnel plots of effect sizes (ES) versus study size, N, in the BSB database.
 The plots show 1) a convergence close to the null (ES = 0.5) for large N; 2) a significant increase in the dispersion of ES's; 3) an asymmetry that skews to ES > 0.5 for experimental data and ES < 0.5 for control data.
 The author proposes that a Markovian process (MP) (her 'gluing' effect) accounts for all of these features."

-My response: The convergence of the funnel plot of MicroPK data is not close, but equal to 0.5.
-Also, the funnel plot refers to one whole database; it's not a funnel plot for large N or a funnel plot for small N. Therefore, the funnel plot converges to 0.5 for the whole MicroPK database.
-Said differently, the most representative effect size for the MicroPK database is 0.5: The chance result of a random process that true RNGs exhibit!
+My response: The convergence of the funnel plot of MicroPK data is not close to effect size 0.5 - it is 0.5.
+Also, the funnel plot refers to the whole meta-analysis database; it's not a funnel plot for large N or a funnel plot for small N. Therefore, the funnel plot converges to 0.5 for the whole MicroPK database.
+Said differently, the most representative effect size for the MicroPK database is 0.5, or 50%: The chance result of a random process that "true RNGs" exhibit!

 4. "The funnel plot features were thoroughly examined …and debated in detail in published responses.
 The paper ignores the alternative explanations presented there and one would want some discussion of why they are not viable".